hyper-victor/oal-4/README.md

 2. Navigate to **SQL Editor**
 3. Copy and paste the entire contents of `/supabase/migrations/0001_init.sql`
 4. Click **Run** to execute the migration
+5. Copy and paste the entire contents of `/supabase/migrations/0002_dashboard.sql`
+6. Click **Run** to execute the dashboard migration

 This will create:
 - User profiles table
 - Families table
 - Family memberships table
 - Family invites table
+- Posts table (for family updates)
+- Events table (for family events)
+- Event RSVPs table (for event responses)
 - Row Level Security (RLS) policies
 - Helper functions and RPCs